dishnawy/gensim_text_analysis/README.md

 # Gensim text analysis
 > This is an example of a production text analysis engine built on top of gensim, spacy, scikit-learn with microservice(aka.
 RESTful API) using Flask and gunicorn/nginx.

-A paint shop needs to satisfy customers orders, one order per customer would be enough to satisfy a customer order.
-At the sametime, the paintshop would like to minimize the number of Matte orders as much as possible.

 ## Features
 That project includes the following features: